Skip to Content

 I realise that our Ireland car rental guide might seem long winded, but it genuinely only contains the need-to-know info.

-So, with that in mind, the next section looks at some other key things you need to be aware of before you book your car rental in Ireland.
+So, with that in mind, the next section looks at some the key things you need to be aware of when you book your car rental in Ireland.

-1. Time spent reading your car hire Ts&Cs is worth its weight in gold
+1. Time spent reading the Ts&Cs is worth its weight in gold

 If there’s one tip you take from this guide to renting a car in Ireland it’s to read the Ts&Cs of your rental agreement before you sign and actually understand what’s being said.